38 percent in new poll say they feel ‘exhaustion’ over prospect of rematch between Biden, Trump

 A 38 percent plurality of respondents reported they felt “exhaustion” over the idea of a rematch, according to the Yahoo News/YouGov poll.
 The other emotions that people said the rematch inspires are not much more positive, with 29 percent feeling “fear” and 23 percent “sadness and fear.”

-Far fewer people felt positively about the potential of a rematch, with 23 percent reporting “hope,” 8 percent saying they felt “pride” and 7 percent saying “gratitude.”
+Far fewer people felt positive about the potential of a rematch, with 23 percent reporting “hope,” 8 percent saying they felt “pride,” and 7 percent saying “gratitude.”

 The poll shows a strong lack of enthusiasm about a Biden-Trump rematch, which, despite the lagging support, seems like one of the likeliest outcomes of the 2024 primary season.